tottomotto/carbot/blueprint.md

 ## **Component & Flow Highlights**

-1. **Site-Specific Crawlers (Playwright, scripts-first)**
+1.  **Site-Specific Crawlers (Ingestion)**
-   - Per-site Playwright scripts hardened against bot detection (headers, realistic delays, retries, IP hygiene).
-   - Two primary modes per site: Ads ingestion (structured metadata + images) and Training data accumulation (images with inferred labels from ad text/spec).
-   - Config-driven scope: make/model/year/region; resilient to layout changes via selectors and validations.
+    - Per-site Playwright scripts ingest raw ad data into the `ads` table.
+At this stage, the `unique_car_id` is `NULL`.
+    - Images are downloaded, checksummed, and saved to content-addressable storage.
+An `images` record is created linking the image to the ad.
-2. **Official Data Sync**
+2.  **Canonical Data Sync (Reference Layer)**
-   - Fetches valid trims/options/features/colors from OEM sites/APIs/vehicle DBs.
-   - Updates canonical tables used in all enrichment.
+    - Jobs to fetch valid manufacturers, models, and variants from official sources (OEM sites, data APIs) to populate our canonical tables.
-3. **Image & Metadata Enrichment**
+3.  **Metadata Enrichment**
-   - Custom-trained vision models extract car features.
-Start with YOLO11m/ViT; iterate beyond YOLO baseline due to accuracy constraints.
-   - Raw JSON merged with normalized, validated information.
-   - Enriched with official options/terminology.
+    - A dedicated process parses raw text from `ads` (e.g., "F/S 2022 M5 Comp") and maps it to the canonical `variant_id` from our reference tables.
-4. **Deduplication**
+4.  **Deduplication & Clustering**
-   - Uses image and metadata similarity for high-accuracy duplicate detection.
+    - A similarity engine analyzes ads using VIN, image checksums, and other metadata to identify multiple listings for the same physical car.
-   - Maps logical cars (even if listed in multiple places).
+    - When a cluster of ads is identified, a master `unique_cars` record is created, and all associated `ads` are updated with the `unique_car_id`.
+5.  **Custom Vision Model Enrichment**
+    - Custom-trained vision models extract high-quality features (e.g., validated color, detected damage) from images.
-5. **Arbitrage & Analytics**
+6.  **Arbitrage & Analytics**
-   - Identifies outliers and opportunities based on enriched, deduped data.
-   - Simple views/exports for further analysis or automated action.
+    - With a clean, deduplicated dataset of unique cars, we can accurately track price history, time on market, and identify investment opportunities.
-6. **API & Dashboard**
+7.  **API & Dashboard**
    - FastAPI for user and partner programmatic access.
    - Internal admin endpoints for job/data management.
-7. **Monitoring**
+8. **Monitoring**
    - Scripts emit metrics/logs; Grafana dashboards for scraping health, ML ops, deduplication rates, system metrics.
    - Dagster UI comes later when scripts are wrapped into jobs.